 SCMAGLEV and Railway Park is located a short walk from Kinjofuto Station on Nagoya’s Aonami Line.
 The station is fully wheelchair accessible.

 For those travelling by car, accessible parking is available, but can be a bit hard to find and you may need to ask staff for directions.

 You start on the ground level and get a good look at the undercarriages.
 All of the train cars have wheelchair accessible ramps up to “boarding” level .
 Whether or not you will be able to board all of the trains depends on the width of your chair, but a typical manual wheelchair can fit through roughly 80-90% of the entrances.
 One or two of the older trains had either door frames to small, or in one instance, stairs inside the train.

 There are a lot of other displays relating to the daily operation of the current Shinkansen, an exhibit on Doctor Yellow, the train that does repairs to the Shinkansen track, and some train simulators.
-Unfortunately, you need to have your number drawn in a lottery in order to use the train simulators and our reviewer was not selected so please ask the staff about accessibility in advance.
+The train simulators are accessible but the driver’s seat is bolted down so wheelchair users can see all the controls but not get right up to them.
+To see the simulator, you need to have your number drawn in a lottery.

 One of the best parts of the museum is a big intricate diorama of the train system that takes you through a day in the life of JR. Wheelchair users can pull up really close and it is easy to see the trains and people move from a seated level.